appuio/ops-techlab/labs/32_update_hosts.md

 oc get clusterrolebinding -o json | jq '.items[] | select(.metadata.name |  startswith("cluster-admin")) | .userNames'
 ```

-Hint: root on master-node always is system:admin, but don't use it for ansible-tasks.
+Hint: root on master-node always is system:admin (don't use it for ansible-tasks).
 But you're able to grant permissions to other users.

 ```
 [ec2-user@master0 ~]$ oc get nodes